Site Overlay

 They are specially trained to manage the complex health challenges of this transitional life stage, which includes addressing issues like acne, substance use, and developmental problems.

-These specialists use a comprehensive approach that often involves encouraging patient confidentiality and independence, sometimes asking the patient to speak with them alone to build trust and a strong doctor-patient relationship.
+These specialists use a comprehensive approach that often involves protecting patient confidentiality and independence, and sometimes ask the patient to speak with them alone to build trust and a strong doctor-patient relationship.

 Comprehensive care